tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 - Watch some movies with the objective of watching the character interactions and conflicts
 - Notice how the characters handle the conflict.
 - Challenge yourself to pick up on clues that conflict may be building.

-### Go People Watching
-- Find a public place to watch how people interact with one another.
-Notice body language.

-### Understand the Rules of Culture
-- When interacting with those of a different culture, observe their body language and manner of speaking.
-- If you aren't sure what behavior would be acceptable, ask questions.

-### Test for Accuracy
-- To confirm your interpretation of body language, use a reflective question.
-Example:
-  - "It looks like you are feeling down about something.
-Did something happen?"

 ### Step into Their Shoes
 - Ask yourself, "If I were this person, how would I [feel, react, respond]?"